General Spin Sums in Quantum Field Theory: Recalling the Fundamentals: Particle Scattering

 where

 in which $H_{\mathrm{int}}$ is the Hamiltonian of the interaction.
-Since $U$ is an exponential, we know its perturbative series and therefore we can write explicitly all terms in powers of the Hamiltonian of interaction.
-Each term admits a graphical description known as Feynman diagram.
-So, knowing the Feynman diagrams allows for the reconstruction of all the terms of a given order in the perturbative expansion.
+Since $U$ is an exponential, we know its perturbative series and therefore we can write explicitly all terms in powers of the Hamiltonian of interaction (see \cite{ps} chapter $4$).

-The computation of scattering amplitudes is therefore reduced to the assignment of the rules used to reconstruct the mathematical expressions of the term associated to a given Feynman diagram.
-For electrodynamical processes the Hamiltonian of interaction is given by